MarcinOrlowski/laravel-api-response-builder/README.md

       "data": null
     }

  As there's no custom message, `message` field returns built-in message.
-To provide custom message you need to edit add entry for `ErrorCodes::SOMETHING_WENT_WRONG` to `map` array in ResponseBuilder configuration file.
+To provide custom message you need to edit add  entry for `ErrorCodes::SOMETHING_WENT_WRONG` to `map` array in Response Builder configuration file.
 See `Response Builder Configuration` section for details

 ## Exposed Methods ##